-Land and soil are some of the most important resources we have on Earth.
+Land and soil are some of the most important resources to humans on Earth.

-In this guide, we look at what land degradation is (including the sub land and soil issues it encompasses), along with the causes, the effects/impacts, and the potential solutions to prevent it.
+In this guide, we look at what land degradation is, the main types, the causes, the effects/impact, and the potential solutions to prevent it.

 Summary – Land & Soil Degradation